Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4NOvrqJdUMY.md

 ### Transcript

-> what do you think i put out updates for the story uh release of 1.0 so the very last update to the game
+> what do you think i put out updates for the story, release of 1.0 so the very last update to the game